 In this Part —

-“special berth” means a berth declared under regulation 20.
+special berth means a berth declared under regulation 20.

 19. Interpretation of AS 3846

 In a provision of AS 3846 to which this Part refers directly or indirectly, a reference to a special berth is to be taken to be a reference to a special berth as that term is defined in regulation 18.